J0T4p3/3d_printing_workshop/README.md

 One page to capture contact info from users who are interested in learn 3d printing skills

 ## Email capture made with mailchimp service
+Unfortunately mailchimp turned off my email from sending emails to the people who subscribe on the page for no reason.
+But the project is online and that is all what matters.